osvaldovega/RestAPI/README.md

 The vairable for set this is DB_CONNECTION_TYPE and you can set "aws" for use mongoDB in AWS or "local" for a mongoDB installed locally

 ##### TODO
-* Make a function for data validation (patients)
+* Make a function for data validation (users)
 * Include more coverage for testing (WIP)

 #### Author

 * Osvaldo Vega
+* Silvia Mata

 #### License

 License

-Copyright (c) 2019 Osvaldo Vega - GPL 3.0
+Copyright (c) 2019 Osvaldo Vega, Silvia Mata - GPL 3.0